 Historical and sensor dataset

-An extensive, routine monitoring dataset has been cultivated in FCR since 2013 in collaboration with the WVWA and Virginia Tech University.
-This dataset includes meteorological, physical, chemical, and biological data collected both at the deep hole of the reservoir and at the major inflow to FCR.
+An extensive, routine monitoring dataset of water quality in FCR has been collected since 2013 in collaboration with the WVWA and Virginia Tech.
+This dataset includes meteorological, physical, chemical, and biological data collected both at the deep hole of the reservoir and at the major inflow to FCR (add lots of lab citations here).
 The inflow dataset also includes discharge to the reservoir measured every 15 minutes at a weir installed at the stream site.
 More recently, as part of the Smart and Connected Communities (SCC) project, FCR has been outfitted with numerous high-frequency sensors to capture real-time changes in water quality.
 These data are streamed wirelessly to an online server and appended to the ongoing datafile.
-Sensor data includes meteorological, physical, and biological data.
+Sensor data includes meteorological, physical, chemical, and biological data.

 Model Development (Question 1)

-We will develop both an empirical and a process-based model to forecast chlorophyll-a in the surface water (1.0 m) at FCR during the summer stratified period (May-October).
+We will develop both an empirical and a process-based model to forecast chlorophyll-a in the surface water (1.0 m) at FCR during the summer stratified period (May-October) when phytoplankton populations are at their highest.
 The training period for the empirical model will be 2013-2016 and for the process-based model will be 2013-2017.
 The training period is shortened for the empirical model due to a lack of input data for the model during 2017.
 Both models will be validated using data from 2018.

 Empirical: ARIMA